• Mike Wolivar

 Mileage and travel time fees are typically pass-through costs that go directly to the SI.
 For example, to cover auto maintenance, fuel costs and auto and professional insurances, which are at a premium expense these days for SIs ... especially in California.

-☑️ 13) CASE SUPERVISOR'S SURVEILLANCE EXPERIENCE & COMMUNICATION: Case Supervisor: Does the person supervising the SIs have private sector physical surveillance experience as an SI and managing SIs in the private sector?
+☑️ 13) CASE SUPERVISOR'S PHYSICAL SURVEILLANCE EXPERIENCE & COMMUNICATION: Case Supervisor: Does the person supervising the SIs have private sector physical surveillance experience as an SI and managing SIs in the private sector?

-An experienced case supervisor will be knowledgeable of the local, state and federal laws related to conducting a physical surveillance, i.e., privacy laws.
+An experienced case supervisor will be knowledgeable of the local, state and federal laws related to conducting physical surveillance, i.e., privacy laws.
 The supervisor will also ensure great communications with the SIs in the field and providing timely updates to the client.

-The Tooth Fairy Category; Private Sector Physical Surveillance Myths Off duty/retired law enforcement make good private sector surveillance-investigators ☞ Government employee surveillance is conducted with extensive multi-million dollar resources to include numerous personnel in multiple vehicles, court ordered electronic tracking and at times, air support --- hence, does not take a lot of individual talent.
-Private sector surveillance depends on an SI's private sector surveillance experience, personal traits, innate talent and refined skill sets as a full-time practitioner.
-Experience in law enforcement is not an accurate predictor of one's effectiveness in the private sector.
-If a company hires off-duty LE for a private sector surveillance, ask the person who hired the person, what selection criteria was used.
-One surveillance-investigator is sufficient to conduct an extended physical-mobile surveillance tail ☞ FBI SSG is said to use no less than seven SIs in seven different vehicles, with the added help of other assets.
+Off duty/retired law enforcement make good private sector physical surveillance investigators ☞ Government employee surveillance is conducted with extensive multi-million dollar resources to include numerous personnel in multiple vehicles, court ordered electronic tracking and at times, air support --- hence, does not necessarily take a lot of individual talent.
+Private sector surveillance depends on an SI's private sector physical surveillance experience, personal traits, innate talent and refined skill sets as a full-time practitioner.
+Experience in law enforcement is not an accurate predictor of one's surveillance effectiveness in the private sector.
+If a company hires off-duty LE for a private sector surveillance, ask the person who hired the off-duty SI what selection criteria was used and what private sector references were checked to confirm SI's surveillance successes in the the private sector.
+One surveillance investigator is sufficient to conduct an extended physical surveillance tail ☞ FBI SSG is said to use no less than seven SIs in seven different vehicles, with the added help of other assets.
 In the private sector, its naive to think one SI can successfully follow a subject through traffic successfully over an extended distance and time.
-Conducting private sector physical surveillance over a lot of years is sufficient to conclude one is an effective SI ☞ Most who are careerist SIs are not good.
+Conducting private sector physical surveillance over a lot of years is sufficient to conclude one is an effective SI ☞ Most who are careerist practitioners are not good.
 It is difficult to find quality SIs who have integrity and highly effective.
+In Southern California, full-time practitioners of physical surveillance each have their own brands ⎯ very few have brands that one should invest significant monies on a high stakes case.

 The information provided herein, coupled with common sense and logic, should enable a person without any experience conducting a private sector physical surveillance to make the best decision in choosing the most qualified private investigation agency.

-As with any professon, the past performance history will be the best indicator of future performance.
+As with any profession, the past performance history will be the best indicator of future performance.
 It is a must for a user of physical surveillance services to call credible references and get feedback on items such as performance, costs and communication.

 In 1998, CLAIMS Magazine (A Publication of The National Underwriter Co.) published an article by Mike Wolivar titled, "Looking for Surveillance?
 Zoom in on Results & Reputation" According to Forbes magazine, the Coalition Against Insurance Fraud estimates $ 308,600 billion was lost to insurance fraud in 2024.
-Insurance companies spend an estimated hundreds-of-millions of dollars annually on surveillance-investigations to fight fraudulent claims.
-Many of those surveillance-investigations are conducted by unqualified surveillance-investigators, hence lost oportunities to secure helpful information and video evidence.
+Insurance companies spend an estimated hundreds-of-millions of dollars annually on surveillance investigations to fight fraudulent claims.
+Many of those surveillance investigations are conducted by unqualified surveillance investigators, hence lost oportunities to secure helpful information and video evidence.
 The 1998 magazine article provides recommendations for improving physical surveillance results.
-Using effective surveillance-investigators not only helps to reduce fraud, but prevents workers' comp premium increases due to a fraudulent insurance disability claim.
-The article on this website goes into more detail on how to ensure you are getting a qualified Private Investigation Agency.
+Using effective surveillance investigators not only helps to reduce fraud, but prevents workers' comp premium increases due to a fraudulent insurance disability claim.
+The article on this website goes into more detail on how to ensure you are getting a qualified private investigation agency.
 Please contact us for a copy of the 1998 article.

-We use cookies to enable essential functionality on our website, and analyze website traffic.
-By clicking Accept you consent to our use of cookies.
-Read about how we use cookies.
+We use cookies to enable essential functionality on our website and analyze website traffic.
+For more information, read our Cookies and Privacy Policy.

 Your Cookie Settings

-We use cookies to enable essential functionality on our website, and analyze website traffic.
-Read about how we use cookies.
+We use cookies to enable essential functionality on our website and analyze website traffic.
+For more information, read our our Cookies and Privacy Policy below.

 Cookie Categories